Navigating SEIS and EIS: Risk-to-capital decoded

-Manage your portfolio with ease and evaluate potential investments.
+Manage your portfolio

 You've successfully pitched to investors, and now it's time to take the next steps and lock in that deal.
 This is where the term sheet comes in.

 A term sheet is a concise document that summarises the key terms of an investment.
-It's usually the first investment document you'll draft, and is key in outlining the rest of your investment journey.
+It's usually the first investment document you'll draft and is key in outlining the rest of your investment journey.

 Whilst it's not legally binding, the term sheet sets the foundation for formal agreements that'll be signed subsequently, such as the shareholder’s agreement and articles of association.

-A solid term sheet sets the tone for negotiations, and keeps everyone aligned.
+A solid term sheet sets the tone for negotiations and keeps everyone aligned.
 It's the blueprint for the rest of your fundraising journey, so make sure it clearly outlines the investment details.

 A well-crafted term sheet saves time, setting the stage for successful negotiations and streamlining the overall fundraising process.